tabaolan1987/tabaolan1987.github.io/source/_posts/2014-05-22-newbie-part-2-download-and-start-eclipse.markdown

 {% img /images/Download-and-Install-Eclipse-11.png %}

 11) Now that you have finished installing eclipse restart your computer.
 By restarting your computer it refreshes system memory and allows changes made by installers and uninstallers to take effect.

+12) Take a look in the next part [Part 3 : Download Webdriver Java client](/blog/2014/05/22/newbie-part-3-download-webdriver-java-client/)